 Downward dog, meet upright goat.
 A new yoga trend is exploding across California, and it involves friendly, fuzzy, and cute companions: baby goats.
-(Yes, you read that correctly.)
+(Yes, you read that correctly, and you’re likely wondering, What is goat yoga?)

-Goat yoga, which is yoga practiced in the presence of barnyard goats, is the latest form of exercise to capture the attention of and flood the social media feeds of Californians.
-The adorable animals are said to have a calming effect, as they often jump on your back while you’re holding a plank or downward dog—providing a few laughs and thereby helping to relieve stress (not to mention giving you a bit of a massage as they move to keep their balance).
-Snuggles are not uncommon, either, and put a smile on everyone’s face.
+Goat yoga is yoga practiced in the presence of barnyard goats and is the latest form of exercise to capture the attention of—and flood the social media feeds of—many Californians.
+The adorable animals are said to have a calming effect, as they often jump on your back while you’re holding a plank or downward dog, providing a few laughs and thereby helping to relieve stress (not to mention giving you a bit of a massage as they move to keep their balance).

 This fun and unique combination of nature, animals, and exercise is the brainchild of Lainey Morse, who started the original goat yoga classes on her farm in Oregon’s Willamette Valley.
 The idea came to her after she was diagnosed with an autoimmune disease and needed something to help her cope with feelings of anxiety and depression, leading her to buy a small herd and begin goat yoga classes with friends.
-Soon after Morse held her first public session in August 2016, the classes boomed in popularity, and now there’s a waiting list that continues to grow each day.
-The phenomenon also made its way into California—attracting the likes of Khloé Kardashian, Kevin Hart, and Kate Beckinsale—and numerous farms and fitness studios are jumping in on the action and hiring certified yoga instructors to host goat yoga classes.
+Soon after Morse held her first public session in August 2016, the classes boomed in popularity, and now there’s an ever-growing waiting list.
+The phenomenon also made its way into California recently—attracting the likes of Khloé Kardashian, Kevin Hart, and Kate Beckinsale—and numerous farms and fitness studios are jumping in on the action and hiring certified yoga instructors to host goat yoga classes.

-Interested in experiencing goat yoga for yourself?
-Here’s where to go in California to try this trendy and entertaining workout.
+Interested in visiting a new outdoor yoga destination and experiencing goat yoga for yourself?
+Well, you don’t have to Google “goat yoga near me” any longer.
+Here’s where to go in California to try this trendy and entertaining outdoor workout combining goats and yoga.

 First Generation Farmers

-Enjoy cuddles and friendly nibbles from baby goats as you stretch and say om at this family-owned farm in Brentwood, an agricultural hub in the East Bay region of the San Francisco Bay Area.
+Enjoy cuddles and friendly nibbles from baby goats as you stretch and say om at this family-owned farm in the agricultural hub of Brentwood.
 Held in a sheltered outdoor space, the 60-minute sessions typically take place on Friday mornings but are only available to participants ages 14 and up.
-It should also be noted that First Generation Farmers does not host goat yoga classes regularly, so make sure to call ahead for specific dates or to check the events calendar on the website.
+It should also be noted that First Generation Farmers does not host goat yoga classes regularly, so make sure to call ahead for specific dates.

 Carmel Valley Goats and Yoga

 Experience the joy of performing yoga in the great outdoors alongside a herd of lovable baby goats at El Ranchito de Carmel, a verdant property tucked away in the rolling hillsides of the gorgeous Carmel Valley.
-Organized by Carmel Valley Goats and Yoga, the 60-minute classes encourage participants to disconnect from daily stresses and bond with the playful animal companions who may want to snuggle, gently headbutt, or simply lay next to you as you try to perfect your downward dog.
-Held in a wide open space surrounded by oak trees and lush foliage, the sessions take place on the second and fourth weekends of each month and are bound to fill you with happiness.
+Organized by Carmel Valley Goats and Yoga, the 60-minute classes encourage participants to disconnect from daily stressors and bond with the playful animal companions who may want to snuggle, gently headbutt, or simply lay next to you as you try to perfect your downward dog.
+Held in a wide open space surrounded by oak trees and lush foliage, the sessions are bound to fill you with happiness.
 Register ahead of time by contacting Carmel Valley Goats and Yoga.

 Oats and Ivy Farm